malcolmdimeglio/Rename_episodes/README.md

 You might still need some of them in the future for other use like Python3 or Homebrew etc.
 Xcode Command Line Tools uninstallation is commented.
 Since it's pretty usefull whatever you're doing on your terminal.

 This script uninstall all packages needed for the main script to work.
-Even though you've installed some by yourself for previous use.
+Even though you've installed some of them by yourself for previous use.
 Feel free to comment the uninstall lines for the packages you want to keep.

 ## Example